ghall89/Scrib/README.md

 ## About

-Scrib (pronounced “scribe”) is an open source text editor with a focus on Markdown, written in Swift and SwiftUI.
-Binaries are released for macOS, but the project will also build to iOS, and iPadOS.
+Scrib (pronounced “scribe”) is an open source text editor for macOS with a focus on writing in Markdown.
+Built using Swift and SwiftUI.

+Srib is in early development, and as such has a very limited feature set, and may have issues.

 ## Acknowledgments